-- 13. We may receive complaints or concerns about a residential family centre.
+- 17. We may receive complaints or concerns about a residential family centre.
 When considering complaints, we do not act as a complaints adjudicator.
 We do not decide if complaints are upheld, partially upheld or unsubstantiated.
 Instead we investigate concerns to make sure that the provider continues to meet regulations, the associated national minimum standards, and remains suitable for registration.
-Where they do not we may take enforcement action (see section below). - 14.
-For more information about how we deal with complaints about providers please see the leaflet Concerns and complaints about providers.
-There is a link to this on page 7 of this guide.
+Where they do not we may take compliance action (see section below). - 18.
+For more information about how we deal with complaints about providers please see our guidance Concerns and complaints about social care providers.
+There is a link to this on page 9 of this guide.